 Let us take care we are on the Lord’s side against His enemies (Exodus 12:12, 13, 23, 27, 29; Psalms 136:10).

 The Lord God singled out the firstborn of Egypt for death because Pharaoh was holding the Lord’s firstborn in captivity (Exodus 4:22,23).

-And the blood shall be to you for a token upon the houses where ye are: and when I see the blood, I will pass over you, and the plague shall not be upon you to destroy you, when I smite the land of Egypt.
+‘Now the blood shall be a sign for you on the houses where you are.
+And when I see the blood, I will pass over you; and the plague shall not be on you to destroy you when I strike the land of Egypt.
 (Exodus 12:13)